tchan1002/mmba-drift-protocol/README.md

 - **Be thorough** → especially for new concepts/technologies.

 ---
+I want to thank some people for the ideas that underlie these prompts.

 *I owe some good part of this to Dr. Awh and Dr. Vogel's course, PSYC 33830 Attention and Working Memory, which I took spring of my third year at UChicago, 2025*